-Whether you want to promote a brand new product or an existing one, sending promotional emails is one of the most effective ways to drive traffic towards your product page.
+Whether you want to promote a brand new product or an existing one, sending promotional emails is one of the most effective ways to drive traffic, increase brand recall, and achieve long-term growth.

 However, you also need to ensure that your promotional email is catchy enough for your subscriber to open and engage with it.
 Your main aim is to get your recipient to make a purchase.

 Here are a set of guidelines to follow while designing stellar promotional emails for your next email marketing campaign.